Last Updated on May 18, 2021 by queenie mak

 They also have several types of egg rolls (or egg crepes), which are also fantastic for breakfast.

-Like I mentioned already, there are too many sandwiches to choose from.
 The menu (pictured above) is mostly in Chinese, but they do have the sandwich name in English.
 And for the most part, the name of the sandwich describes all the ingredients.

 So those are some of my go-to places for Taiwanese breakfast.
 As I find more, I will add it to my post and make sure to share it with you all.